Newrite/RaceCompatibilityCondition/README.md

 **ModAltRacesFormId** and **ModAltRacesModName** - Same thing, but for the vampire analogs of the custom race and so on.

 **PatchBaseRaceStats** and **PatchAltRacesStats** - Works if **RuntimePatchRacesStat** is enabled in the main config.
-Enables or disables this patching of stats for the base custom race and for the "vampire" custom race.
+Enables or disables this patching of stats for the custom race and for the "vampire" custom race.

 **StatRaceFormId** and **StatRaceModName** - This is the actual race from which to take stats for the custom race when patching.